 With the exception of Chamber Choir, in which a place is gained through audition, all extra-curricular arts opportunities are available to each and every child in the year group concerned, regardless of ability.
-Within timetabled lessons, however, extension opportunities for those pupils identified as More Able and Talented in the subject in question are provided.
+Within timetabled lessons, however, extension opportunities for those pupils identified as More Able and Talented in the subject are provided.

-8. Assessment
+8 Assessment

 We believe that effective assessment provides information to inform teaching and learning, and is therefore an essential part of the teaching process.
 At Hurlingham, assessment takes many forms, both formative (AfL) and summative, and can be formal or informal.
-Teachers use assessment to track the progress of individual pupils, in Mathematics, English and Science.
-We use information collected from assessments to allow us to guide our future planning.
+Teachers use assessment to track the progress of individual pupils, in Mathematics, English, Science and foundation subjects.
+We use information collected from ongoing assessment to allow us to guide our future planning.
 We give our children regular feedback on their learning so that they understand what it is that they need to do to improve.
-At Hurlingham, we believe that parents have a fundamental role to play in helping children to learn.
-We support this role by sharing assessment information with the parents at progress evenings and through twice yearly reports.
-We aim to give parents clear and accurate information on their child's attainment and progress, so that teachers, children and parents are working together to raise standards.
-See Assessment, Recording and Reporting Policy